How to view logs and events in real time (preview)

 Copy and paste the yaml file and save it as LogReaderRBAC.yaml.

-apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: containerHealth-log-reader rules: - apiGroups: [""] resources: ["pods/log"] verbs: ["get"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: containerHealth-read-logs-global roleRef: kind: ClusterRole name: containerHealth-log-reader apiGroup: rbac.authorization.k8s.io subjects: - kind: User name: clusterUser apiGroup: rbac.authorization.k8s.io
+apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: containerHealth-log-reader rules: - apiGroups: [""] resources: ["pods/log", "events"] verbs: ["get", "list"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: containerHealth-read-logs-global roleRef: kind: ClusterRole name: containerHealth-log-reader apiGroup: rbac.authorization.k8s.io subjects: - kind: User name: clusterUser apiGroup: rbac.authorization.k8s.io

 If you are configuring this for the first time, you create the cluster rule binding by running the following command:

 Configure AKS with Azure Active Directory

 AKS can be configured to use Azure Active Directory (AD) for user authentication.
 If you are configuring this for the first time, see Integrate Azure Active Directory with Azure Kubernetes Service.
 During the steps to create the client application and specify the redirect URI, you need to add another URI to the list